-The basics to the recipe is a pound to a pound and a half of meat, which I used boneless, skinless chicken thighs but can easily have breasts, beef or pork roast substituted, Rotel, canned tomatoes, green chiles, black beans, corn and taco seasoning.
+The basics of the recipe is a pound to a pound and a half of meat, which I used boneless skinless chicken thighs but can easily have breasts, beef or pork roast substituted, Rotel, canned tomatoes, green chiles, black beans, corn and taco seasoning.
 If you don’t like corn or chiles, they can easily be left out.
 I also doubled this recipe, so I started with three pounds of chicken thighs.

 Then I poured over one 4 ounce can of green chiles and one can of black beans.
 Since I was making this for a crowd, I didn’t double the beans or chiles in case someone didn’t like beans or chiles it would be easier for them to pick them out.

 At this point you can eat or let it set on low till you are ready to eat.
 If it starts to get a little dry, just add chicken broth or water so it doesn’t dry out.
 This will give you time to cook the rice and prep the toppings.
 Use the same toppings you would for your tacos.